INVESTING IN OUR YOUNG PEOPLE, STRENGTHENING OUR FUTURE.

 Youth Opportunity

-1 in 4 children in Reno County lives in poverty, and many more fall into the ALICE category—growing up in households that earn above the poverty line but still can’t afford basic needs.
+1 in 4 children in Reno County lives in poverty, and many more fall into the ALICE category—families earning above the poverty line but still unable to afford basic needs.
+At the same time, early learning access remains inconsistent, particularly for rural families and those facing financial hardship.

 Youth Opportunity